programmes offered in the acupuncture pregnancy clinic

 The environment that eggs occupy during their lengthy maturation process in the ovary has an impact on what shape they are in before meeting a sperm (with or without an IVF embryologist in attendance).
 They need a good blood supply, the right nutrients, the right hormone signals and the capacity to supply enough energy to the embryo.

 Many clinical trials in several countries have demonstrated a possible benefit of acupuncture treatment to some sperm parameters (references).
-A meta analysis of some of these trials indicated that motility and count may be improved by acupuncture but it has been suggested that larger trials be done before definitive conclusions can be reached.
+A meta analysis of some of these trials indicated that motility and count may be improved by acupuncture but it has been suggested that larger trials be done before definitive conclusions or clinical recommendations can be reached.

 One of the things mentioned a lot in a traditional Chinese medicine gynaecology textbook, including the chapter on fertility, is the term “Regulating the Cycle”.
 What this refers to is the ideal of a 28 day menstrual cycle (give or take a few days), and a regular ovulation occurring around the middle of that cycle.
 This is one of the first aims of much TCM treatment of gynaecological disorders.
 A regular menstrual cycle is an indication of good ovary function and good hormone balance.